AFNIC/EcoDNS/HackathonPlan.md

 Setting up csv-prometheus-export (https://github.com/stohrendorf/csv-prometheus-exporter):

 `/etc/scrapeconfig.yml`, this configuration example was taken from the repository but some of the parameters on this configuration is not there anymore.
-Debug with `docker logs <container>`.
+Debug with `docker logs <container>` to fix the configuration.
 ```
 global:
   prefix: weblog # prefix:metric_name{labels...}